Are you doing what you want to do?

 You don’t have to work extremely hard, but you have to work consistently.

 When you do ordinary things consistently for a long time, you will get extraordinary results.

 Pick Your Own Path!

-In any case starting on the new path is usually the hardest thing, so act now.
+In any case, starting on the new path is usually the hardest thing, so act now.
 To test your new path, take small steps.
 Do something every day that will move you closer to where you want to be.
-Make it 30-day challenge and see what happens if you keep at it for a whole month, no excuses.
+Make it a 30-day challenge and see what happens if you keep at it for an entire month, no excuses.

-This means you need to get more control and flexibility in your life.
-To do that understand what’s really happening and why you want something to change.
+Experimenting means you need to get more control and flexibility in your life.
+To do that, understand what’s really happening, and why you want something to change.
 Make the initial plan and contingency to be flexible.
-Every plan will change as soon as you start implementing it so accept whatever comes, give it your best and improvise.
-Take responsibility as you are in charge.
-If everything is not working out as planned, don’t give up, learn from experience and repeat.
+Every plan will change as soon as you start implementing it, so accept whatever comes, give it your best, and improvise.

 Do you want to be strong to pick your path?
 Willpower books help you get better results.
 Dig into these books and find out how willpower works and motivate yourself not to fall back to old ways.